What is a long sale? The 2026 guide to selling or buying with a controlled deadline

 A real estate agent oversees the negotiation.
 A formalized notary.
 These experts ensure the coherence of the project, verify everyone's abilities and avoid legal conflicts.

-Market context and data in 2025
+Market Background and Data in 2026

 Average time frame for a real estate sale in France